12/5/2022

 When working from a shared office space environment, make sure you keep to a schedule.
 If you’re in a hot desk, then you need to be respectful of those using the desk before and after you.
 Don’t show up 5 or 10 minutes before your time begins and stand waiting on the professional who has the space reserved before you to wrap up things.
 Stand around the corner or sit in the lobby until your time at the hot desk begins.
 When wrapping up work in the workspace, you should not wait until a minute before your time is finished to clean up the workspace.
 Rather, you should begin a few minutes beforehand cleaning up the workspace and packing up your things so you don’t encroach into the time of the person who has the space after you.

 When you’re using a rented meeting space, the same applies.
-Employ efficient time management so that you wrap up things a few minutes before your time allotment expires so those who have the rented meeting space after you are forced to wait on you to pack up everything and vacant the space.
+Employ efficient time management so that you wrap up things a few minutes before your time allotment expires so those who have the rented meeting space after you are not forced to wait for you to pack up and vacate the space.

 Cleaning up the workspace was applicable before the pandemic; it is even more important in the post-pandemic world.
 Workers come and go throughout the day, and thus it is critical that you keep the workspace from which you’re working clean.
 The last thing anyone wants to do is deal with a mess—napkins, cups of coffee, and other personal items—left behind by a previous coworker or user of a coworking space.
 You should always wipe down everything in a workspace before you use it and when you’re finished.

 When it comes to the broader shared office space environment, you should make sure to avoid leaving unused food and beverages in the refrigerator and unwashed dishes and silverware in the sink or countertops.
-You need to make sure to wash them and put them away.
+Wash them and put them away.

 You should always familiarize yourself with the noise policy of the coworking space where you’re working.
 Some of these policies may spell out what can and cannot be done during different parts of the day.